rimutaka/lambda-debugger-runtime-emulator/README.md

 __Launching the local lambda:__
 - run [runtime-emulator/env-lambda.sh](runtime-emulator/env-minlambdaimal.sh) in a terminal window on your local machine
 - start your lambda in the same terminal window with `cargo run`
-- the emulator will inform you it is waiting for an incoming message from the SQS
+- the emulator should inform you it is waiting for an incoming message from the SQS

 __Debugging:__
 - trigger the event on AWS as part of your normal data flow, e.g. by a user action on a webpage